Unemployment claims are falling — so why isn't my paycheck rising?

 Despite the economic recovery since the 2008 recession, wage growth has remained stubbornly sluggish for American workers.

 In January, real earnings rose by just 0.1 percent, even as employers added an unexpected 227,000 jobs.
-And the percent increase in real earnings still has yet to return to the levels at the start of the Great Recession.
+And the rates of increase increase in real earnings still have yet to return to their levels from the start of the Great Recession.

 That sounds like a paradox until you lift up the rock and look at the squiggly worms underneath: